heinzwittenbrink/slides-contentstrategy4degrowth/contentstrategy4degrowth.md

 ##

-> The climate target of reducing Germany's emissions by 40 percent by 2020 compared to 1990 remains unattainable, especially due to the release of methane and nitrous oxide, despite the extremely good 2018 balance..
+> The climate target of reducing Germany's emissions by 40 percent by 2020 compared to 1990 remains unattainable, especially due to the release of methane and nitrous oxide, despite the extremely good 2018 balance.

 [CO₂-Emissionen fallen wie seit Jahren nicht – klimareporter](https://www.klimareporter.de/deutschland/co2-emissionen-fallen-wie-seit-jahren-nicht)